Science Kits: K-5 Grade

 North Carolina State Standards

-3.L.1 Understand human body systems and how they are essential for life: protection, movement and support.
+LS.3.1 Understand human body systems and how they are essential for life: protection, movement, and support.

-• 3.L.1.1 Compare the different functions of the skeletal and muscular system.
+• LS.3.1.1 Use models to infer the functions of the skeletal and muscular systems.

-• 3.L.1.2 Explain why skin is necessary for protection and for the body to remain healthy.
-(WITH MODIFICATION)
+• LS.3.1.2 Obtain, evaluate, and communicate scientific information to explain why skin is necessary for protection and for the body to

 Students explore and describe the position, appearance, and motion (or apparent motion) of objects in the sky, specifically the Moon, the Sun, and the stars.
 They use their shadows to determine the changing position of the Sun in the daytime sky and use direct observations to describe the changing position of the Moon during the day and at night and of the stars in the nighttime sky.
 Students also observe that the Moon appears to change its shape every day in a repeating pattern that takes approximately one month.